+decreases with the decreasing ratio of lignin catalyst indicating that the catalytically active sites were likely present in lower concentration as KJB was added.
+Diffusion limited current density, however, increases notably over the most active lignin catalyst tested.
+This result indicates that the modified lignin catalyst suffered from low geometric surface area which limited catalyst performance.

-A study of the electron transport mechanism was also performed on this catalyst system to determine if the unsupported lignin catalyst was completely reducing oxygen, as is preferred in PEM fuel cell applications.
+A study of the electron transport mechanism was also performed on these mixed catalyst systems to determine if the unsupported lignin catalyst was efficiently reducing oxygen via the four-electron pathway, as is preferred in PEM fuel cell applications.
 Incomplete oxygen reduction leads to peroxide formation and subsequent performance degradation.
-Equation 3.1 can be used to derive the number of electrons transferred n in a given electrochemical reaction where Id is the disk current, Ir is the ring current and n is the collection efficiency of the electrode (as noted by the manufacturer).
+Using a rotating ring disc electrode (RRDE), which employs a uniform ring of platinum around the central electrode of an RDE, the ring is held at the oxidation potential of H2O2, while current response is measured.
+Equation 3.2 can be used to derive the number of electrons transferred n in a given electrochemical reaction where Id is the disk current, Ir is the ring current and n is the collection efficiency of the electrode (as noted by the manufacturer).